Quorn, South Australia: History

+Quorn lies on the traditional lands of the Nukunu people, close to the border with Barngarla lands to the north.

-The town was surveyed by Godfrey Walsh in 1878 and named after Quorndon in Leicestershire, United Kingdom, as part of the preparations for building the railway line from Port Augusta northwards.
+In 1878, after the British colonisation of South Australia, the town was surveyed by Godfrey Walsh as part of the preparations for building the railway line from Port Augusta northwards.
+It was named by Mr J.H.B.
+Warner whose family lived in Quorn, Leicestershire, in England.
+At the time, he was employed as private secretary to the Governor of South Australia, Sir William Jervois.

 The railway line from Port Augusta to Quorn opened in 1879 and was subsequently extended north to Government Gums (Farina) in 1882, Marree in 1884, Oodnadatta in 1890 and Alice Springs in 1929.
 This railway line later became known as the Great Northern Railway and later the Central Australia Railway.

 In 1917, Quorn became the crossroads of any north–south (on the Central Australian Railway to Oodnadatta) or east–west travel in Australia, when the Trans-Australian Railway was completed between Port Augusta and Kalgoorlie.
-This made Quorn an important town, given that any person travelling east–west or north–south in Australia would need to pass through Quorn.
+This made Quorn an important town, given that anyone travelling east–west or north–south in Australia would need to pass through Quorn.
 As a result, many fine buildings were built as the town expanded.

-Quorn's role as a crossroads was lost when a standard gauge railway connection was opened between Port Pirie Junction and Port Augusta in 1937, meaning east–west trains bypassed Quorn.
-However, during World War II, Quorn was a vital service point for trains heading north to Alice Springs and carried over 1,000,000 troops heading to Darwin and on to Papua New Guinea.
-Trains services through Quorn peaked at over 50 per day during and immediately after the period of World War II.
-Services during this time also included coal mined at Leigh Creek being moved to the newly opened Playford A Power Station in Port Augusta.
+Quorn's role as a crossroads was lost when a standard-gauge railway connection was opened between Port Pirie Junction and Port Augusta in 1937, meaning east–west trains bypassed Quorn.
+However, during World War II, Quorn was a vital service point for trains heading north to Alice Springs, carrying over 1,000,000 troops heading to Darwin and on to Papua New Guinea.
+Train services through Quorn peaked at over 50 per day during and immediately after the period of World War II.
+Services during this time also included coal mined at Leigh Creek being moved to the newly-opened Playford A Power Station in Port Augusta.